Roosevelt Hotel (Manhattan): Milstein ownership and PIA lease

 In April 1978, Penn Central requested permission from a federal district court to sell the Biltmore, Barclay, and Roosevelt hotels for $45 million to Loews Hotels.
 A consortium of Middle Eastern investors subsequently offered to buy the hotels for $50 million.
 Loews raised its offer for the three hotels to $55 million, and a federal judge approved the sale at the beginning of June 1978.
 Carter B. Horsley wrote that Loews's purchase of the three hotels "may save their future".
 At the time, the hotel had 1,076 rooms, and Loews was contemplating closing the Roosevelt Hotel and using it as an office building.
 Instead Loews resold the Biltmore and the Roosevelt to developer Paul Milstein in July 1978 for $30 million, and Milstein began considering converting the two hotels into apartment buildings.

-In March 1979, Milstein leased the Roosevelt to Pakistan International Airlines (PIA) through the latter's investment arm PIA Investments Ltd..
-PIA partnered with Prince Faisal bin Khalid bin Abdulaziz Al Saud in the transaction.
+In March 1979, Milstein leased the Roosevelt to Pakistan International Airlines (PIA) through the latter's investment arm PIA Investments Ltd. PIA partnered with Prince Faisal bin Khalid bin Abdulaziz Al Saud in the transaction.
 The lease cost an estimated $35 million and was to run for 20 years.
 Prince Faisal and PIA were to pay $2.7 million to $4 million annually in rent, and they also obtained an option to acquire the hotel after 20 years at a set price of $36.5 million.
-The hotel's Colonial Room nightclub was destroyed during a fire in July 1980.
+The hotel's Colonial Room was destroyed during a fire in July 1980.
 Turner Construction renovated the hotel's interior in the late 1980s.
 Soon afterward, during the early 1990s recession in the United States, the Roosevelt began advertising to large associations and group conventions, which paid more than weekend visitors and tourists did.
 In addition, a mosque was founded within the Roosevelt's basement in the 1990s; The New York Times reported in 1998 that the mosque attracted hundreds of congregants each week.